OnsenUI/onsen.io/src/documents_en/v2/docs/guide/common/page-content.md

 #### Gesture detector

 It is a common use case to detect a finger gesture and do a specific task.
 Onsen UI utilizes a modified version of [Hammer.js](https://hammerjs.github.io/) for gesture detection.
-The Gesture Detector class (Hammer.js) is exposed in [`ons.GestureDetector`](/v2/docs/<%- @framework %>/ons.GestureDetector.html) object.
+The Gesture Detector class (Hammer.js) is exposed in <%- @componentLink('ons.GestureDetector') %> object.

 <% if @framework isnt 'angular2': %>
 ```